FALL 2025 GRADUATE APPLICATION DEADLINE: December 15, 2024 5:00 PM (CST)

 Applications for admission are to be submitted electronically using the Graduate College online application system.
-If you have any difficulties please contact Shannon Croft, the Graduate Secretary, at firstname.lastname@example.org.
+If you have any difficulties please contact Shannon Croft, the Graduate Program Coordinator, at firstname.lastname@example.org.

 Academic Statement of Purpose / Personal Statement

-A 2-3 page single-spaced academic statement of purpose and personal statement—in a combined text—is required and to be submitted electronically.
-This is one of the most important parts of the application.
-This statement should consist of two key elements: (1) An academic statement: please describe your intellectual interests, academic experience, career goals, anticipated fields of study (geographic/chronological and thematic/comparative), faculty you would like to work with, and ability to do research in relevant language(s) for your areas of study.
-(2) Personal statement: please indicate what experiences have shaped your thinking and motivated your decision to pursue a doctoral degree in history and to the particular fields of study you are interested in.
-You may present these elements in any way you find useful.
+A key aspect of your application is a 2-3 page single-spaced academic statement of purpose and personal statement, combined together in a document of about 1500 words.
+This should consist of two elements.
+The academic statement should describe your intellectual interests and experience, career goals, anticipated fields of study (geographic/chronological and thematic/comparative), the faculty with whom you would like to work, and your ability to do research in the language(s) relevant to your areas of study.
+The personal statement should indicate what experiences have shaped your thinking and motivated your decision to pursue a doctoral degree in history, in your particular field of study.
+You may present these elements in any way that you find most useful and compelling.

 Sample of Written Work